-- Non-qualified payments are riskier or higher cost, like card-not-present (keyed-in) transactions and corporate or high-reward credit cards.
+- Non-qualified payments are riskier or higher-cost, like card-not-present (keyed-in) transactions and corporate or high-reward credit cards.
 Merchant account providers would apply higher fees to these types of transactions in a tiered model, sometimes as high as 4%.

-Why Businesses Should Avoid Tiered Pricing Models
+Why Small Businesses Should Avoid Tiered Pricing Models

-The fees merchants pay in a tiered pricing model can vary wildly depending on the type of card your customer uses.
+The fees merchants pay in a tiered pricing model can vary widely depending on the type of card your customer uses.
 This can result in paying higher fees than you would under a different model.
 For this reason, we recommend businesses stay away from tiered pricing models and instead choose a flat-rate, interchange-plus, or membership model merchant service account.